Battle of the brands marketing strategies: Netflix vs Amazon Prime Video

 When discussing streamed content, it would be remiss to not mention the behemoths YouTube and Twitch, both of whom draw huge audiences daily.

 The indisputable king of streamed content, with a reported 5 billion videos watched each day, it’s impossible to ignore the impact that YouTube has had on the VoD world.
 With it being easy for anyone to upload their own content, it’s the perfect platform for influencers, marketers, companies; well, everyone really.
+It can also be really simple to make changes to your channel and content to boost YouTube views.

 With YouTube introducing features such as premiering and live-streaming, users are encouraged to organise and interact with their audiences more than ever.